 This page is updated as additional news, closings/issues are reported, but the listings may not be comprehensive due to fast-changing flood conditions.

 **Flooded Roads and Subdivisions

-- Mertz Road between Highway H and Ell Road
+- Mertz Road at Highway H and Ell Road

 **St. Charles County Parks Closures

 **Counseling Available for Those Affected by Flooding, Storms (Aug.
 14, 2019)

 The state of Missouri has received federal funding for a program that provides counseling for residents feeling stressed or overwhelmed because of the April 29-July 5 storms and flooding.

 The Show Me Hope program is open to individuals and families who live in the following 20 counties designated for federal disaster assistance: Andrew, Atchison, Boone, Buchanan, Carroll, Chariton, Cole, Greene, Holt, Jackson, Jasper, Lafayette, Lincoln, Livingston, Miller, Osage, Pike, Platte, Pulaski, and St. Charles.

 Crisis counselors in the 20 counties are available to connect residents with local mental health resources.
 All counseling provided is free and confidential.